jp-chl/66DaysOfK8s/challenge/week03/day18/README.md

 ---

-Today, I have worked doing a basic node maintenance of a cluster (created from scratch in GCP).
+Today, I have worked doing basic node maintenance of a cluster (created from scratch in GCP).
 This second session involves upgrading Kubernetes cluster version, in the master node and the worker as well.

 #kubernetes #learning #K8s #66DaysChallenge